Ozone-chain/superstarpunks/README.md

 - Eligibility for BabyOZO Airdrop
 - Free upgrade to limited edition of Super-Duper Punks
 - Get free merchandise (T-shirts & Accessories)

+## Contract Address

+The contract address of SuperStar Punks  is: [0x2a7C7e8971fcfDb47dDa460cF65291D8A329dfFc](https://ozonescan.io/address/0x2a7C7e8971fcfDb47dDa460cF65291D8A329dfFc)

+Explore the contract on OzoneScan: [https://ozonescan.io/address/0x2a7C7e8971fcfDb47dDa460cF65291D8A329dfFc](https://ozonescan.io/address/0x2a7C7e8971fcfDb47dDa460cF65291D8A329dfFc)

+## Audit Report

+For security and transparency, we have conducted an audit of the BabyOZO contract.
+You can review the audit report by ThirdWeb: [https://ipfs.io/ipfs/QmNgNaLwzgMxcx9r6qDvJmTFam6xxUxX7Vp8E99oRt7i74/](https://ipfs.io/ipfs/QmNgNaLwzgMxcx9r6qDvJmTFam6xxUxX7Vp8E99oRt7i74/)

 ## Features